 - Because of its thick rind, this melon does not release a tell-tale aroma when ripe.

-- Typically, the brighter the yellow of the melon rind, the riper and sweeter it is
+- Typically, the brighter the yellow of the melon rind, and the softer the blossom end, the riper and sweeter it is

 *Unlike Santa Claus Melon, true European cantaloupes and netted melons (north American cantaloupes) do not ripen much after picking, so you should not buy them if they are definitely hard.